 Just press it on the Pi, connect the EMS bus wires and install or write your software for the bus communication.

-You can connect the board to the bus via the 3,5mm service jack or via the EMS/thermostat wires on the screw connector.
+You can connect the HAT to the bus via the 3,5mm service jack or via the EMS/thermostat wires on the screw connector.

-The new board is compatible with all Raspberry Pi models that have a 40-pin header.
+The board is compatible with all Raspberry Pi models that have a 40-pin header.
 These include:

 - Raspberry Pi A+